Agriculture Grants in Australia (All States) — 2026

 Algal Bloom Fisheries and Aquaculture Assistance Grant SA

-This grant provides funding to South Australian commercial fisheries and aquaculture licence holders impacted by algal bloom occurrences.
-Up to $350,000 is available through multiple payments to support fixed costs, overheads, and employee wages for eligible businesses significantly affected by the algal bloom.
+This grant provides funding to commercial fisheries and aquaculture licence holders in South Australia impacted by algal bloom occurrences.
+Eligible businesses can receive up to $350,000 in total grant payments across multiple tranches to support fixed costs, overheads, and employee wages.

 Open·Up to $250,000